pathfindertools/medusa/content/pages/index.md

     subhead: ''
     body: >
       Medusa is a smart contract that anyone can use in the stack of their app.
-      Developers don’t need any extra tooling to start using it.
+      Developers can easily integrate Medusa with a few lines of code using their existing toolset.
     _template: feature
   - style:
       alignment: 'flex-col items-center items-start-vertical '